-Federal Officers Use Unmarked Vehicles To Grab Protesters In Portland
+Federal Officers Use Unmarked Vehicles To Grab People In Portland, DHS Confirms

 President Trump Issues Divisive Statement On Race At Rose Garden Address

 Early Thursday morning, Portland police tried a new approach to stop the protests.
-Officers cleared two nearby parks, Lownsdale and Chapman Squares, including Riot Ribs, a barbecue stand that had been cooking free food since July 4.
+Officers cleared two nearby parks, Lownsdale and Chapman squares, including Riot Ribs, a barbecue stand that had been cooking free food since July Fourth.
 The city said it was closing the parks for maintenance.
 By early afternoon, fences had been installed around both parks.

 Police arrested nine people during the closure, including three of the people who ran Riot Ribs.
 They face a variety of charges, including trespassing and disorderly conduct.

-Mayor Ted Wheeler's office declined to comment on the latest events involving federal officers, but reiterated a statement from earlier in the week, saying federal officers should be restricted to guarding federal property.
+Mayor Ted Wheeler's office declined to comment on the latest events involving federal officers but reiterated a statement from earlier this week, saying federal officers should be restricted to guarding federal property.

 "We do not need or want their help," Wheeler said.
 "The best thing they can do is stay inside their building, or leave Portland altogether."

-Oregon Democratic Sen. Jeff Merkely said if Wolf's visit to Portland was to inflame the situation so the president can "look tough," the acting DHS leader should leave.
+Democratic Sen. Jeff Merkley of Oregon said if Wolf's visit to Portland was to inflame the situation so the president can "look tough," the acting DHS leader should leave.

-"Federal forces shot an unarmed protester in the face," Merkely said in a tweet.
+"Federal forces shot an unarmed protester in the face," Merkley said in a tweet.
 "These shadowy forces have been escalating, not preventing, violence."

 Oregon Gov. Kate Brown similarly called for federal law enforcement officers to leave Portland.
-She added, Wolf is on a "mission to provoke confrontation for political purposes."
+She added that Wolf is on a "mission to provoke confrontation for political purposes."

 "This political theater from President Trump has nothing to do with public safety," Brown said in a statement.
 "The president is failing to lead this nation.
 Now he is deploying federal officers to patrol the streets of Portland in a blatant abuse of power by the federal government."